Boston-Aquarium-Society/bostonaquariumsocietydotorg/README.md

 * Click "Advanced" dropdown
 * Click "Activate" next to `edition`

+Note that CSS changes will not be reflected unless they are compiled first.
+(See below)

 Edition styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
 You'll need [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com/) and [Gulp](https://gulpjs.com) installed globally.
 After that, from the theme's root directory:

 ```bash